KaiWalter/automate-posts/posts/my-agent-journey.md

 I did not need all the fancy stuff people were exploring with _OpenClaw_ or later _Hermes_ - like computer control.
 Hence I tuned down _OpenClaw_ to "just" being able to ...

-- log (voice) notes to a set of agent curated project and framework documentsA
+- log (voice) notes to a set of agent curated project and framework documents
 - capture relevant quotes or whole sections from social media content (video & audio)
 - synthesize on those documents - with or without mixing in searchable content from the internet
 - transfer synthesized or original content to my office environment for further processing at my desk